Applications of the Kuznetsov formula on GL(3): the level aspect: The sixth moment

 \subsection{Setting up the Kuznetsov formula}

 We prepare now for the proof of Theorem \ref{main}.
 We recall the setup that $N$ is a large prime, $p$ is a fixed prime and $\chi$ is a primitive non-quadratic character modulo $p$.
 All implied constants may depend on $p$.
-Let $\pi \in L_{\text{cusp}}^2(\Gamma_0(N) \backslash \Bbb{H}_3)$ be a cuspidal automorphic representation.
-Its $L$-function has conductor $N$ \cite[Th\'eor\`eme]{JPSS}.
-Fix a newvector $\varpi \in \pi$ and denote its Fourier coefficients, defined in \eqref{four}, by $A_{\varpi}(m_1, m_2)$.
-We normalize $\varpi$ so that $A_{\varpi}(1, 1) = 1$.
+Let $\pi \subseteq L_{\text{cusp}}^2(\Gamma_0(N) \backslash \Bbb{H}_3)$ be a cuspidal automorphic representation.
+Its $L$-function has conductor dividing $N$ \cite[Th\'eor\`eme]{JPSS}.
+The contribution in the moment estimate of Theorem \ref{main} of those $\pi$ with conductor 1 is independent of $N$, hence $O(1)$, therefore it suffices to consider $\pi$ of conductor $N$.
+Fix a newvector $\varpi \in \pi$ and denote its normalized Fourier coefficients, defined in \eqref{four} and \eqref{four1}, with $A_{\varpi}(1, 1) = 1$.
 By an approximate functional equation \cite[Theorem 5.2]{IK} we have